 Vulnerability link for a given issue:

-- Clicking this link takes you to the SourceClear Vulnerability Database where you can view the library details by using the left navigation menu.
+- Clicking this link takes you to the SourceClear Vulnerability Database where you can view the vulnerability details in the left navigation menu.

 What Are Licenses?

 Licenses consist of the software license information associated with each open-source library in use.
 SourceClear maintains license information by keeping in sync with the open-source library repositories mentioned above.
-This information is useful for users who want to avoid issues relating to copyleft licenses or keep track of the licenses in use across a set of libraries.
+This information can help you avoid issues relating to copyleft licenses or keep track of the licenses in use across a set of libraries.